krakend/krakend-ce/.github/ISSUE_TEMPLATE/help-and-questions.md

 ```

 **Logs**
-If applicable, any logs you saw in the console and debugging information
+Logs you saw in the console and debugging information